Food System Management

 Research on this topic, which is primarily rooted in strategic marketing, focuses more on the agri-food sector as it relates to the downstream segment of the industry:

-Research on this topic largely reflects an interdisciplinary approach that bridges finance and marketing in the study of various aspects of corporate and industry performance, performance metrics, and their determinants:
+Research on this topic largely reflects a cross-disciplinary approach combining finance and marketing in the study of the various dimensions of corporate and industry performance, performance metrics, and the factors that determine them:

-- collective brand initiatives focused on specific regions,
+• brand-led collective initiatives centered on specific regions,

-- the circular economy and connections between stakeholders,
+• the circular economy and connections among stakeholders,

 PROJECT LEADERS